Truck Accidents Caused by Mechanical Defects

 One common cause of truck accidents is mechanical defects.
 If you or someone you love was injured in this type of accident, then you will need to file an accident claim with your auto insurance.
 These cases can become exceedingly complex because you will likely have to deal with the trucking company's insurance agency.
 Many truck accident victims are left wondering who is actually going to compensate them for the accident they were not responsible for.

-Whether you have just begun the claims process or you are in the midst of a difficult truck accident claim, you can speak with a Houston personal injury attorney from Stern Law Group for legal counsel.
+Whether you have just begun the claims process or you are in the midst of a difficult truck accident claim, you can speak with a Houston product liability attorney from Stern Law Group for legal counsel.

 Common Mechanical Defects